Failure of the invariant cycle theorem over $\mathbb Z$: Quadratic base change and variations of Hodge structure

 \subsection{Birational geometry of defective double cover}

-In this section, we analyze defective quadratic double covers from the point of view of birational geometry. \begin{lemma} Suppose that the special fiber $F$ of a Kodaira--N\'eron model $X\to\Delta$ is a star fiber over $0$.
+In this section, we analyze defective double covers in more detail from the point of view of birational geometry. \begin{lemma} Suppose that the fiber $F$ over 0 of a Kodaira--N\'eron model $X\to\Delta$ is a star fiber.
 Let $\tilde\Delta\to \Delta$ be a double cover branched at $0$.
 Then the normalization $\tilde{X}'$ of $X\times_{\Delta}\tilde{\Delta}$ is smooth, and contains four disjoint $(-1)$ curves.
 After contracting the four curves, one obtains the relatively minimal model $X'\to \tilde\Delta$ with singular fiber of type $F'$ listed in Table \ref{table_star}. \begin{proof} According to \cite[p.125]{HM98}, the composition $p:\tilde{X}'\to X\times_{\Delta}\tilde{\Delta}\to X$ is the double cover branched along the components with odd multiplicity on the fiber $F$.
-Then the result follows from the Lemma \ref{lemma_star-1comp}. \end{proof}
+The result follows from the Lemma \ref{lemma_star-1comp}. \end{proof}

 \end{lemma}